Skip to navigation

 The beauty of Karijini National Park as seen from the top of Mt Bruce

-Luckily Sunday saw the rain hold off, enough for me to drive from Nanutarra to Karijini National Park, previously the Hammersley Range National Park.
-I went via Tom Price, a mining centre and quite pretty considering its remoteness, again taking the dirt roads to save time.
+Luckily Sunday saw the rain hold off long enough for me to drive from Nanutarra to Karijini National Park, previously known as the Hammersley Range National Park.
+I went via Tom Price, a remote mining centre that's actually quite an attractive spot, again taking the dirt roads to save time.
 But this time the rain had done its work, and it wasn't so much like driving on a sandpit, more like driving through a mud bath.
-I took it very slow, but one thing's for sure: the front onside wheel arch on my car, which for some reason is missing the part which stops dirt getting inside the panel, is totally full of Western Australian dirt.
+I took it very slowly, but one thing's for sure: the front onside wheel arch on my car, which for some reason is missing the part that stops dirt getting inside the panel, is now rammed full of Western Australian dirt.
 When I open the passenger door, different coloured earth falls out every time, littering petrol stations and parking bays all over the state.
-I like to think of it as a sedimentary diary: perhaps I'll be able to sell it to a geologist in Melbourne when I get back.
+I like to think of it as my sedimentary diary; perhaps I'll be able to sell it to a geologist in Melbourne when I get back.

 A warning sign in a gorge in Karijini